MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 A Platform can connect its own implementation by overriding the functions defined in the ``LLTRACE_impl.h`` file.

 MicroEJ provides an implementation for `SEGGER SystemView <https://www.segger.com/products/development-tools/systemview/>`_ tool.
-Please contact MicroEJ Support for more about information about how to integrate this Platform module.
+Please contact MicroEJ Support for more information about how to integrate this Platform module.